levimake/customer-support-intent-linguistic-prediction/ml_python/README.md

 - [Tags](../data/TAGS.md) - Multilabel - {Q, P, W, K, B, C, I, M, L, E, Z}

 ## 2.1 [Dataset Distribution](./data_distribution.ipynb)

+## 2.2 Goal
+- Predict the customer intent - a single class - multiclass classification on 19 classes.
+- Predict the linguists - a list (can be empty) - multilable classification problem on 11 classes. <--TODO: Simplify it due to bad data distribution

+For more information on the process, please refer to the [notebook](./model_creation.ipynb)